header-langage

 Pantera Partner: Privacy Renaissance Era, These Technologies Are Changing the Game

-2025-11-23 11:00
+2025-11-23 03:00

 Read this article in 16 Minutes

-Original Article Title: Privacy Renaissance: Blockchain's Next Era
+Original Title: Privacy Renaissance: Blockchain's Next Era

-Original Article Translation: Saoirse, Foresight News
+Translation: Saoirse, Foresight News

-We believe the industry is entering the "Privacy Renaissance" era: an era that will deeply integrate the concept of open blockchain with the practical needs of global finance.
-In this context, privacy protocols built on the core principle of "confidentiality," such as the upcoming Zama mainnet, have seen a development opportunity.
-Zama's Fully Homomorphic Encryption (FHE) technology is a "fortress" driving blockchain towards mainstream applications and is also capable of defending against threats posed by quantum computing in the coming years.
-Blockchain applications are just one deployment area of Zama's Fully Homomorphic Encryption technology, which can also be extended to other verticals such as artificial intelligence (like Zama's Concrete platform) and cloud computing.
+We believe that the industry is entering the era of the "Privacy Renaissance": an era that will deeply integrate the concept of open blockchain with the practical needs of global finance.
+Against this backdrop, privacy protocols built around the core principle of "confidentiality" (such as the upcoming Zama mainnet) are poised for development opportunities.
+Zama's Fully Homomorphic Encryption (FHE) technology is the "absolute fortress" driving blockchain towards mainstream applications and is capable of resisting the threats posed by quantum computing in the coming years.
+Blockchain applications are just one area where Zama's Fully Homomorphic Encryption technology can be deployed; this technology can also be extended to other verticals such as artificial intelligence (e.g., Zama's Concrete platform), cloud computing, and more.

 Cultural Shift: From "Surveillance Fatigue" to "Digital Sovereignty"